Bushcraft Skills

 Who is it for?

-This activity is aimed at young people in Cumbria, particularly those eligible for free school meals or facing barriers to engagement.
+This activity is aimed at young people in Cumbria.
 No previous experience is necessary - just a willingness to try something new and enjoy the outdoors.

 It’s perfect for: